11 DIY Keepsake Bridesmaid Gifts You Can Make for Under $10

 If you know me, you know how much I love Taylor Swift.
 Something about hearing music written by someone while they experience the same life stages feels so personal, and there's a good chance that almost every emotion I feel can be summed up by a Taylor Swift song.
 In short: I just love her.

 Taylor frequently drops merchandise when a holiday rolls around and for Valentine's Dayin 2022, she released a collection inspired by her 2019 album Lover.
 I fell in love with a pair of fuzzy dice inspired by her hit song "Cruel Summer," and apparently so did everyone else because the next time I visited the website, they were sold out!
 So, I decided to make a simplified version of them with my sewing machine for a fun V-Day activity and to add some extra pink to my space.
-Check out our online sewing class to brush up on your skills and keep reading for a tutorial on how to make your own!
+Check out our online sewing class to brush up on your skills and keep reading for a low stakes tutorial on how to make your own!

 Supplies For Your Own "Cruel Summer" Taylor Swift Fuzzy Dice: